 A key difference between PIM and PLM is PLM’s focus on the design and manufacturing aspects.
 Having an integrated suite that enables you to create interactive 3D design processes is a massive plus.
 Your PLM integrates with CAD systems or Adobe Illustration software making this super straightforward.
 Once designs are complete, you can use PLM software to access design documents even if it’s not applied to the design of products.

 The software provides a collaborative environment where teams can communicate without the need for email or other generic communication software.
 All in all, PLM platforms provide context and a logical way to organize information. you have unified product data from day one, that’s updated in real-time as product designs progress from ideation to commercialization.

 When to use a PLM system

 PLM is the tool for developers in need of the ideal collaboration tool.
 PLM provides an environment that is both collaborative and immersive for true teamwork beyond general discussions or one-off questions.

-If you are asking yourself, ‘Do I need PIM?’, then you’re likely looking for a central hub to store, edit and manage their current product data.
-If you sell products online, PIM systems offer powerful syndication and distribution capabilities so you can sell on multiple channels.
+If you are asking yourself, ‘Do I need PIM?’, then you’re likely looking for a central hub to store, edit and manage large volumes of complex product data.
+PIM reduces the risk of duplication, inconsistencies, or inaccurate information entering your product catalogs.